SoftwareDojo/Katas/README.md

 # Katas (csharpcode.de)

-Coding Katas with samples for C#, F# (.Net Core), Python and TypeScript.
+Coding Katas with samples for C#, F#, Python and TypeScript.
 # Catalogue

 Easy: